The SEND Code of Practice 2015 says:

 In seeking advice and information, the local authority should consider with professionals what advice they can contribute to ensure the assessment covers all the relevant education, health and care needs of the child or young person.
 (9.49)

-This means that as part of an EHC needs assessment, the family services team will seek advice from social care about their previous involvement and assessments for your child.
+This means that as part of an EHC needs assessment, the family services team will seek advice and information from social care about your child.

 The plan